We are the Foraging Ecology Research Group!

 Then: PhD Student (primary supervisor: Elizabeth Heidrich, Environmental Engineering)

-Harnessing microbially mediated redox processes for sustainable water treatment.
+PhD project: Harnessing microbially mediated redox processes for sustainable water treatment.

 Now: Senior Water Quality Modeller at Stantec